NillionNetwork/nillion-docs/docs/data-wars.md

 Don’t create based on what you assume we want to see - create what resonates with you.

 If you are a photographer then take photos, if you’re a musician then create music, if you’re a writer then create lore.
 If you don’t currently do anything then learn something new.
-Spend some time with the rest of the community to learn a new skill and use Nilions ideas, visions, and beliefs as cues to create something amazing and impactful.
+Spend some time with the rest of the community to learn a new skill and use Nillion's ideas, visions, and beliefs as cues to create something amazing and impactful.

 #### Scribe Classes